Cazares History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Casares, Casarez, Casare, Cazares and others.

-Another 21 words (2 lines of text) are included under the topic Early Cazares Notables in all our PDF Extended History products.
+More information is included under the topic Early Cazares Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Antonio De Casares and his wife Isabel de Ojeda de Casares who settled in New Spain in 1599.
 Later settlers included Felix Casares who immigrated to Puerto Rico in 1836..